 6. Press/Marketing materials are established and implemented to promote their event

-Students are graded on the amount of participation in all aspects of the production process and by peer reviews of each other's contribution to the concert.
+Students are graded on the amount of participation in all aspects of the production process and by peer reviews of each other's contribution to the concert as well as the completion of a professional portfolio.
 Dance faculty determine the final grade a student receives for the course.

 Collegiate Chapter of the National Association for Music Education: